First-order optimality conditions for non-commutative optimization problems: Non-commutative constraint qualification

 for some $c_{i}\in\R$ and homogeneous linear $\Lambda_{ij}(x)$.
-(By Caratheodory's theorem on convex hulls in finite dimensions \cite[Theorem I.2.3]{barvinok2002course}, the length $N$ of the sum of squares in \eqref{eq:cvxPoly} can be chosen independently of $i$.)
+(By Carath\'eodory's theorem on convex hulls in finite dimensions \cite[Theorem I.2.3]{barvinok2002course}, the length $N$ of the sum of squares in \eqref{eq:cvxPoly} can be chosen independently of $i$.)
 Such a $g_i$ is the Schur complement of a linear pencil, namely,

 Form the large block diagonal pencil $L(x):=G_1(x)\oplus\cdots\oplus G_m(x)$ of size $m(N+1)\times m(N+1)$.

 From $g_i(\hat X)>0$ for all $i$, we deduce from Lemma \ref{lem:schur} that $L(\hat X)>0$.
 For a unit vector $\psi\in\H^\star$, consider $\hat x:=\psi^*\hat X\psi\in\R^n$.
 Since $L$ is linear and $\psi$ is a unit vector, $L(\psi^*\hat X\psi)=(I_{m(N+1)}\otimes \psi)^*L(\hat X)(I_{m(N+1)}\otimes \psi)$.
 Letting $0\neq\eta\in\C^{m(N+1)}$, we have